ElliottjPierce/noiz/README.md

 For simplex noise, `noiz` is the clear winner.

-For Worly noise, the results vary depending on use-case.
+For Worly noise, the results vary greatly depending on use-case.
 See for yourself.
 Worly approximate, if you're wondering, is a version of worly noise that is much faster but restricts the voronoi points to be only half as random as normal.
 This works great if you only need an approximation.